Yuri908/Y.R.ReadMe-Generator-/README.md

 # ReadMe Generator
     ## Description
-    Generates a Readme.md by command line
+    Generating a ReadMe file using NODE.js

     ## Table of Contents
     - [Installation](#install)